steedos/help/en-us/api/instances.md

   "nextstep_users": ["aFpdgAMMr7F5A7P3a"]
 }
 ```
-Note："oFpdgAMMr7F5A7P3a" in URL is ID of this instance. "nextstep_name" is name od next step, "nextstep_users" is an array, include userID of next step users.
+Note："oFpdgAMMr7F5A7P3a" in URL is ID of this request instance. "nextstep_name" is name od next step, "nextstep_users" is an array, include userID of next step users.

 Response: